KaderDurak/Medical-Insurance-Cost-Analyze/README.md

-# Predictive_Regression_Analysis
+###  Medical Insurance Cost Prediction

-Using linear and polinomial regression to predict insurance cost
+Using regression techniques of supervised learning to predict the medical insurance costs.